Skirt: Prehistory and ancient history

 Ancient Egyptian garments were mainly made of linen.
 For the upper classes, they were beautifully woven and intricately pleated.
 Around 2130 BC, during the Old Kingdom of Egypt, men wore wraparound skirts (kilts) known as the shendyt.
 They were made of a rectangular piece of cloth wrapped around the lower body and tied in front.
 By the Middle Kingdom of Egypt, longer skirts, reaching from the waist to ankles and sometimes hanging from the armpits, became fashionable.
 During the New Kingdom of Egypt, kilts with a pleated triangular section became fashionable for men.
-Beneath these, a shente, or triangular loincloth whose ends were fastened with cord ties, were worn.
+Beneath these, a shente, or triangular loincloth whose ends were fastened with cord ties, was worn.

 During the Bronze Age, in the Southern parts of Western and Central Europe, wraparound dress-like garments were preferred.
 However, in Northern Europe, people also wore skirts and blouses.